Logo preload

 One finding that sticks out, however, is that these benefits are far more widely experienced by large companies.
 Small- and medium-sized companies that don’t have the same resources to invest in safety programs are failing to capitalize on the advantages they bring and are subject to falling even further behind their larger competitors.

-In this post, we’ll go to the heart of the Dodge report and look at how digitizing the collection of reliable inspection data allows a contractor, big or small, to build a better safety program and enjoy these same benefits, while still positioning themselves as competitive.
+In this post, we’ll go to the heart of the Dodge report and look at how digitizing the collection of reliable digital inspection data allows a contractor, big or small, to build a better safety program and enjoy these same benefits, while still positioning themselves as competitive.

 When action becomes data